RolandGalaadsky/rtv1/README.md

 OBJECT PLANE {155,155,155} -1 {0,-4,0} 0.2 {0,0,0}
 #above plane with (155,155,155) RGB color without specular with point (0,-4,0) 20 % reflective and normal vector {0,1,0} that is not rotated
 OBJECT CYLINDER {72,255,72} -1 {-5,0,11} 0.3 {-10,0,45} 3
 #above cylinder with (72,255,72) RGB color without specular value with center in (-5,0,11) 30 % reflective direction vector {0,1,0} that is rotated around X-axis in 10 degrees, then Y-axis in 0 degrees, and then 45 degrees around Z-axis, with 3 radius
+#scene is without shadow
 ```
 ## Screnshots